rduenasf/birding/docs/birds/lottit1.md

 scientific_name: "Aegithalos caudatus"
 order: "Passeriformes"
 family: "Aegithalidae (Long-tailed Tits)"
 description: "Aegithalos caudatus is a species of bird in the Aegithalidae (Long-tailed Tits) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Long-tailed Tits and Bushtit"
 species_code: "lottit1"

 sidebar_position: 301
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Aegithalidae (Long-tailed Tits)
   - Long-tailed Tits and Bushtit
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---